Distributed teams shouldn't mean broken hiring.

 Helping TA leaders, CTOs and senior engineers navigate global coordination.

-When teams span continents, brute-force fails.
+When teams span continents, more recruiters won't fix it.

 Read My Writing